projectcalico/calico/v2.6/getting-started/kubernetes/installation/hosted/kubeadm/index.md

 >[Click here to view the above yaml directly.](1.5/calico.yaml)

-## Using calicoctl in a Kubeadm Cluster
+## Using calicoctl in a kubeadm Cluster

-The simplest way to use calicoctl in Kubeadm is by running it as a pod.
+The simplest way to use calicoctl in kubeadm is by running it as a pod.
 See [using calicoctl with Kubernetes](../../../tutorials/using-calicoctl#b-running-calicoctl-as-a-kubernetes-pod) for more information.

 ## About